Hypfer/Valetudo/docs/_pages/general/rooting-instructions.md

 To do this, you'll only need a pry tool, and a 3.3V USB UART Adapter (Like CP2102 or Pl2303) as well as basic linux knowledge.

-Pressing the Wi-Fi Reset Button under the Lid for less than 3s will spawn a shell on the UART that is available via the Debug Port that can be found below the plastic cover.

 ![How to open a Dreame](./img/how_to_open_a_dreame.jpg)

 When opening the robot, take it slow, this is probably the hardest step.